Tom-Zu/CS130A-research-topK/README.md

 ## running program

-put all data in a .txt file, one data per colum.
+put all data in a .txt file, one data per row.

 file name fname and number K are passed as command-line argument.